nichoth/mutable-app-demo/README.md

 ### javascript

 Javascript is built with budo/browserify.
 During development we pass a flag to budo `--live` that makes it refresh the browser whenever you save a javascript file.
-I like to intentionally avoid "hot reloading" with javascript -- to me it is not worth the time it takes to configure.
+This intentionally avoids "hot reloading" with javascript becuase that means we don't have to configure hot reloading.

 From another angle, we want our application to load quickly when we refresh the page, so instead of using a build tool hack, optimize the application so that it loads quickly.
 Now you have a quick feedback cycle during development, and also a quick application.

 ### css